Ru8g/StudentRecordManagmentSystem/README.md

 Technologies Used:

 Java
-Object-Oriented Programming (OOP)
+Encapsulation: Private attributes with public getters and setters in Student class.
+Composition: StudentManager containing an ArrayList of Students.
+Inheritance: GraduateStudent class extending the core Student class.
+Polymorphism: Overriding the toString method in GraduateStudent.
-File I/O
+File I/O and Exception Handling: Safe data streaming using try-catch blocks.
-Multithreading
-Exception Handling
+Multithreading: Dynamic background task execution.

 How to Run:

-Open the terminal or command prompt in the project folder.
+1. Open the terminal or command prompt in the project folder.
-Compile the code using the command: javac *.java
+2. Compile the code using the command: javac *.java
-Run the program using the command: java Main
+3. Run the program using the command: java Main

 Team Members: